 SUPPORT THE TRUST

-Please make a donation to support the work of Western Foothills Land Trust.
+You can support the work of Western Foothills Land Trust by making a donation!

 By Mail: Western Foothills Land Trust, PO Box 107, Norway, Maine 04268

-Online: Click on the button below to donate with a credit card and take take advantage of the opportunity to give recurring automatic payments, dedicate donations, choose where the donation would like to be placed, preserve your privacy and sign up for newsletters to stay updated on our projects!
+Online: Click on the button below to donate with a credit card and take advantage of the opportunity to give recurring automatic payments, dedicate donations, and choose where you would like the donation to be placed.
+You can also preserve your privacy or sign up for newsletters to stay updated on our projects!

 "Roberts Farm is a place I love to go to and use for recreational purposes—getting others out there to do the same is logical, and doing it from Brooklyn via social media is the best way I can help WFLT.
 The benefit to me and my family (especially my kids as they get older) far outweighs the cost of volunteering."